Chalermdej-l/Realtime-Emotion-Detector/README.md

 Once all package is installed please follow the step in [Reproducre](/other) to re-create the project

-See the below video for the step and use case of the project
+See the below video for the steps and use case of the project.

 https://www.youtube.com/watch?v=aTsFIArZrRc'